Formula > Functions > Datetime¶

 datetime\format(VALUE, [TIMEZONE], [FORMAT])

-Converts date or datetime VALUE into a string formatted according to the application settings or a given timezone and format.
+Converts a date or datetime VALUE to a string formatted according to the application settings or a given timezone and format.
 TIMEZONE and FORMAT can be omitted.
-If TIMEZONE is omitted, then default time zone will be used.
-If FORMAT is omitted, then default format will be used.
+If TIMEZONE is omitted, then the default timezone will be used.
+If FORMAT is omitted, then the default format will be used.

 Example